symfony/symfony-docs/reference/configuration/swiftmailer.rst

 **type**: ``string`` **default**: ``file``

 The method used to store spooled messages.
-Currently only ``file`` is supported.
-However, a custom spool should be possible by creating a service called ``swiftmailer.spool.myspool`` and setting this value to ``myspool``.
+Valid values are ``memory`` and ``file``.
+A custom spool should be possible by creating a service called ``swiftmailer.spool.myspool`` and setting this value to ``myspool``.

 path